CAPS provides help to students whose concerns range from normal social or developmental issues to serious psychological

 In addition to following the regulations of the Health Insurance Portability and Accountability Act (HIPAA), the CAPS staff carefully adheres to the ethical standards of the American Psycological Association and the International Association of Counseling Services.
 Information regarding a student will not be released to persons outside of CAPS without the student's written consent, unless legally mandated (e.g., a court order) or there is a clear indication of imminent physical danger to self or others.

-CAPS is available to all full or part-time MUSC students who have paid their tuition and fees.
+CAPS is available to all full- or part-time MUSC students who have paid their tuition and fees.
 Distance education students who are residing outside of Charleston can access CAPS services when they come to campus for required program activities.
 There is no additional charge for the services provided by CAPS.
 A student’s spouse or significant other will be seen with the student for couples counseling when a relationship problem is the focus of treatment.
-There is no charge for the services provided by CAPS.
+The spouse or significant other may be an MUSC student or a non-student.

 - American Psychological Association Website